sharonyang16/sharonyang16/README.md

 ### Hello! 👋
 I'm Sharon Yang!
-I'm an undergraduate Computer Science and Design student at Northeastern University with an interest in full-stack web development and UI/UX design.
+I’m a recent B.S.
+Computer Science and Design grad from Northeastern University with an interest in full-stack web development and UI/UX design.

 ####  📫 How to reach me:
-- email me at yang.shar@northeastern.edu
+- email me (sharonyyang0@gmail.com)
-- pm me on linkedin

 <!--
 **sharonyang16/sharonyang16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.